Bill Text: CA AB2961 | 2023-2024 | Regular Session | Amended

 (d) The maximum number of hours per day and per week the student will be expected to work for the employer.

-(e) Certification that the minor has completed a mandatory training on sexual harassment prevention, retaliation, and reporting resources using the online training course made available on the internet website of the Civil Rights Department pursuant to Section 12950.1 of the Government Code.
-The parent or legal guardian shall certify that they accompanied the minor for the training and that the training has been completed.
-Training for the minor and their parent or legal guardian shall be in the language understood by that person, whenever reasonably possible.
+(e) Certification that the minor has completed a mandatory training on sexual harassment prevention, retaliation, and reporting resources using the online training course made available on the internet website of the Civil Rights Department pursuant to or other training and materials that comply with Section 12950.1 of the Government Code.
+The parent or legal guardian shall certify that the training has been completed. completed and present a certificate of completion from the training.
+Training for the minor shall be in the language understood by that person, whenever reasonably possible.

 (f) The signatures of the parent or guardian, of the minor, and of the employer.